Makster04/All_Machine_Learning/(KEY)Key_Terms(Undone).md

+New notes being addded:
+Gini Impurity: Heavily penalizes heterrogenity (more strongly than entropy)

 - If I say "no", it splits one feature space into one class
 - Split the data features X and target Y
 - Big advantage of tree-ased, you dont have to scale and no need to transform